 If you are a family member or friend of someone facing a pregnancy with anencephaly, your loved one will need all the support you can provide.
-Any form of loss, whether it means miscarriage, death, or the death of a newborn, is difficult, but anencephaly adds one more dimension.
+Any form of loss, whether it means miscarriage, death, or the death of a newborn, is complex, but anencephaly adds one more dimension.

-As a very helpful suggestion, try NOT to bring up the possible causes of anencephaly with your loved one.
-These questions are important, but they should be left to those investigating the causes, not the grieving mother.
+As a helpful suggestion, try NOT to bring up the possible causes of anencephaly with your loved one.
+These questions are essential, but they should be left to those investigating the causes, not the grieving mother.
 You can be sure that your loved ones have already tortured themselves enough with the possible causes.